ome/omero-guides/example_facility_manager.rst

 OMERO walkthrough for facility managers
 =======================================

-In this document, we go through a common workflow that an imaging facility manager or other super-user of OMERO wishing to use OMERO and facilitate OMERO usage for others might follow:
+In this document, we go through a common workflow that an imaging facility manager who facilitates OMERO usage for others might follow:

  * Create and manage Groups and Users.
  * Import data for others.